MrClayPole/zabbix_ipsec_opnsense/README.md

-# Monitoring IPsec tunnels on PFSense using zabbix
+# Monitoring IPsec tunnels on OPNsense using zabbix

-This project was forked from https://github.com/alanwds/zabbix_ipsec_pfsense.
+This project was forked from https://github.com/alanwds/zabbix_ipsec_OPNsense.
 Thanks to @alanwds by sharing

 This template is used for monitoring IPSEC tunnels on OPNsense using zabbix.

 # Dependencies

-- Zabbix agent (you can install it from pfsense packages manager)
+- Zabbix agent (you can install it from OPNsense packages manager)
 - sudo (you can install it from OPNsense packages manager)
 - Zabbix Server >= 5.0
 - check_ipsec.sh